 S/4HANA as a 21st Century Digital Platform?

 “This is Bill, Ross.
 You should think about S/4HANA as a growth story.
 We shouldn’t spend all of our time on how much of that growth story and what percentage of that will be recognized one way or the other.
 I think what you should think about it is the 21st century digital platform for a successful company, is the best run SAP and S/4HANA is central to that.”

 Bill’s similarities to a politician become more and more observable the more one listens to him.
-And like a politician, he continually diverts his audience away from details, up to higher level of abstraction, where Bill feels more comfortable.
+And like a politician, he continually diverts his audience away from details, up to the higher level of abstraction, where Bill feels more comfortable.
 Bill actually detests details, and that shows in his constant redirections of questions.
-And the finishing piece is the description of S/4HANA as a “21st century digital platform.”
+And the finishing piece is the description of S/4HANA as a “21st-century digital platform.”